GoodiesHQ/headscale-admin/README.md

 Headscale-Admin should **not** be considered a production-ready application.
 It is very much still in active development and should be treated as such.
 I am not a professional developer and therefore my production is not as streamlined as it otherwise could be.

 #### Documentation will be coming soon.

+### Known Issues
+- No API key rotation yet
+- No selection of PreAuthKey in deployment yet
+- PreAuthKeys in general are ugly looking